ryan-shnitman/sudoku-solver/README.md

 # sudoku-solver
 Given a sudoku board as a string, can display and solve the board.
+If no string is provided, can generate board from sugoku.herokuapp.com of specified difficulty

 Input board in this format with empty cells as 0's: